-For more information about adding and configuring course-wide discussion topics, see Create Course-Wide Discussion Topics and Specify Which Course-Wide Discussion Topics are Divided.
+For more information about adding and configuring course-wide discussion topics, see Create Course-Wide Discussion Topics and Divide Course-Wide Discussion Topics.

 17.4.3 Choosing the Visibility of a Post

 Course team members who have the Discussion Admin, Discussion Moderator or Community TA role can make posts to divided discussion topics visible to everyone who is enrolled in the course or only to the members of a specified group.